 The European Free Trade Association (EFTA) is an intergovernmental organisation set up for the promotion of free trade and economic integration to the benefit of its four Member States – Iceland, Liechtenstein, Norway and Switzerland – and the benefit of their trading partners around the globe.

 The four EFTA States are all open, competitive economies committed to the progressive liberalization of trade in the multinational arena as well as in free trade agreements.

 EFTA was founded by the Stockholm Convention in 1960.
-The immediate aim of the Association was to provide a framework for the liberalisation of trade in goods amongst its Member States.
-At the same time, EFTA was established as an economic counterbalance to the more politically driven European Economic Community (EEC).
 Relations with the EEC, later the European Community (EC) and the European Union (EU), have been at the core of EFTA activities from the beginning.
-In the 1970s, the EFTA States concluded free trade agreements with the EC; in 1994 the EEA Agreement entered into force.
 Since the beginning of the 1990s, EFTA has actively pursued trade relations with third countries in and beyond Europe.
-The first partners were the Central and Eastern European countries, followed by the countries in the Mediterranean area.
-In recent years, EFTA's network of free trade agreements has reached across the Atlantic as well as into Asia.
+Read more about EFTA through the years.

 The four EFTA States are open, developed economies with trade figures that are substantially higher than might be expected from a total of less than 14 million people.
 EFTA is the ninth largest trader in the world in merchandise trade and the fifth largest in trade in services.
 EFTA is the third most important trading partner in goods for the EU and the second most important when it comes to services.